Sara-Mill/Team-Profile-Generator/README.md

   If you have any questions or need to contact me about this app, I can be reached on Github or by email at [smilligan0183@gmail.com](smilligan0183@gmail.com)

+  ## Sample of webpage created using this app:
   ![Webpage with white background, red heading and blue and white cards showing employees' information](assets/Screenshot%20of%20Team%20Profile%20Webpage.png)